IBM/cloud-functions-workshops/101-workshop-nodejs/ex5-ibm-cloud-functions-web-ui/actions.md

 ![action listing page](images/101-ex5-action-overview.png)

+2. Click on the name of any action listed to move to the action details page.

 ## Details overview

 The action details page shows properties for the chosen action.

-1. Click on the name of any action listed to move to the action details page.

-For supported language runtimes, an action source code is shown in an editor which allows users to make changes and publish them immediately making them live to callers.
+For actions written in a supported language runtime, a source code editor with the action code is displayed.
+It allows users to make live changes and publish them making them immediately available to users.

 ![action details page](images/101-ex5-action-editor.png)